tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 ## Save and preview your parameter work

-Now that you finished entering parameters, save your work by clicking the **Commit** button, typing a brief description, and then clicking **Push**.
+Now that you finished entering parameters, save your work: Click the **Commit** button, type a brief description, and then click **Push**.

+After you commit the changes, you can preview the OpenAPI documentation by clicking **Publish** and then sliding the **Show Preview** slider.
 The parameters display looks like this:

 {% include course_image.html size="large" border="true" filename="parameters_published" ext_print="png" ext_web="png" alt="Parameters display in Stoplight" caption="Parameters display in Stoplight" %}